cyteon/the-watcher/README.md

 # The Watcher
-> An An uptime monitor built in SolidJS.
+> An uptime monitor built in SolidJS.
 Batteries Included

 Default dashboard credentials:
 - Username: `admin`